The year-round heat and drought of 1540 in Europe: Scientific evaluation and discussion

 A 2016 publication assumes that the average summer temperature in 1540 was above the corresponding average values for the 1966–2015 time series and, with a 20 per cent probability, exceeded the 2003 heatwave.
 In this context, the existing uncertainties in the available data were also mentioned, making it difficult to reliably reconstruct temperatures for short-term anomalies that occurred during the last millennium.
+A reanalysis of the Central European climate from 1421 to 2008 found, by contrast, that the summer of 2003 was hotter.
+However, the 1540 heat and drought lasted longer than in 2003 and extended over a larger area, and the years preceding 1540 had already been very dry.
+Only the summer of 1590 was probably even hotter, but its heat spell was much shorter, falling within an otherwise cool and wet decade.